veertuinc/anka-docs/anka-virtualization-cli/upgrading.md

 {{< hint info >}}
 Upgrading Anka Virtualization software while VMs are running **is typically safe.** Please see the Pre-upgrade Considerations below to be sure.
 {{< /hint >}}

+{{< hint warning >}}
+If you have the node joined to your Anka Build Cloud, the agent will restart itself in order to ensure it loads necessary components to support the new Anka version.
+You will see a message like `Version change detected!
+Stopping runner` in the logs. **Do not interrupt this processes as it is expected.
+Nodes may go offline temporarily.**
+{{< /hint >}}

 #### 2. Upgrade VM addons